Encores! Follies: let’s hear it for the girls upstairs

 I discovered Follies in my first Sondheim year, when I was 19.
 I didn't love it until I turned 23 and spent one entire long, dark, cold night (from sundown to sunup) listening to a loop of the London revival recording on my cool CD Walkman while I formatted Excel spreadsheets for the president of the ad agency where I worked.
 It became background music after a couple of hours, steady and familiar, like listening to my own breathing, or my own heart beating, simply a sound when sound was needed.

 The outline isn't complicated, though the presentation is: showgirls from an early ‘40s musical revue (and their beaus) reunite one last time before their old theater is demolished.
 Characters confront and cling to past selves, trailed by their own ghosts, going crazy one by one and then slowly picking themselves up again.
-Returning to their lives, what they know to be true.
+Returning at the end to the lives they've built, the only thing they know to be true.
 What are the options?
 Throw everything else away?
 Start over?

 Perhaps.
 If it were someone else's show.
 Lesson #1: Choose honest over happy, because sometimes they are the same thing, even if you cannot see it.
-(Those cracks in the marble?
+(Those cracks in the marble of aging theaters and faces?
 Illusions shattering.)

-This—such promise!—then followed by the rise and fall of one lonely oboe, which is echoed by a single violin.
-A swoon and a sigh, a question and an answer.
-And it’s right there, written in music: you know from that one sad line what their ending will be.
+This—such promise!—is followed by the rise and fall of one lonely oboe, which is then echoed by a single violin: a swoon and a sigh, a question and an answer.
+And it’s all right there, written in music: you know from that one sad wordless line what their ending will be.
 (See Lesson #1.)
-Haunting, heartbreaking.
+It is both haunting and heartbreaking.

 Anyway.
 I’ve waited a long time to see a live production of Follies (too long, really).
 The Encores series at City Center is semi-staged (try saying that five times fast), a la Ravinia, with the actors carrying scripts for dialogue scenes (one week to rehearse, what are you gonna do?).
 But what’s missing?
 Nothing but time.
 I can live without a staircase.